dairycultist/New-Hand-in-Mootown/README.md

 [Itch.io page](https://dairycultist.itch.io/new-hand-in-mootown)

 In order to combat depression, I'm making a game that's fun (and imperfect).
+The game should come out at some point, OK?
+So manage the scope, OK?

 ## Notes

-**The moo moos run the shops. they are just 2D textures like paper mario, instead of full, cumbersome, 3D models. the game should come out at some point, OK?**
+The moo moos run the shops. they are just 2D textures like paper mario, instead of full, cumbersome, 3D models.

 Inspired by Slime Rancher, Animal Crossing, Stardew Valley, etc.